 Loans Receivable - Loans receivable consist of the loans made under the lending program of the Chancery.
-The loans are primarily due from parishes and schools in varying amounts through 2027 and bear interest at fixed and variable rates which are 2.25% to 6.25% at June 30, 2013 and 2012.
+The loans are primarily due from parishes and schools in varying amounts through 2027 and bear interest at fixed and variable rates which range from 2.15% to 6.28% at June 30, 2014 and 2013.
 The Chancery's current lending program primarily issues new loans with interest rates based upon the one month LIBOR rate plus 1.5%; these new loans generally also bear a floor to the variable rate which is generally 4.5%.
-The loans are stated at their unpaid balances less estimated allowances for doubtful accounts of approximately \$286,000 and \$300,000 at June 30, 2013 and 2012, respectively.
+The loans are stated at their unpaid balances less estimated allowances for doubtful accounts of approximately \$286,000 at June 30, 2014 and 2013, respectively.
 The Chancery has approximately 40 loans to parishes, which are payable on a monthly basis.
-The Chancery was not aware of any of these loans that were delinquent at June 30, 2013 and 2012.
+The Chancery was not aware of any of these loans that were delinquent at June 30, 2014 and 2013.